People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”

 Recent budget cuts mean that the FDLE has slashed the number of Departmental Inspectors.
 FDLE previously required its Departmental Inspectors to travel at least once a year to the Central Breath Testing Unit (CBTU) of the Hillsborough County Sheriff’s Office (HCSO) for an inspection.

-Because of the budget cuts, the breathalyzer machines in Tampa are now boxed up and sent by UPS or another common carrier to Tallahassee for the annual inspections.
+The Departmental Inspector was responsible for inspecting the machine and how it was set up at the agency.
+Because of the budget cuts, the breathalyzer machines are not boxed up and sent by UPS or another common carrier to Tallahassee for the annual inspections.

 .20 BAC Means You are NOT Eligible for the RIDR Program

-You are automatically ineligible for the program; however, if you submit to a breath test blow a .20% or above.
+You are automatically ineligible for the program; however, if you submit to a breath test and blow a .20% or above.

 How many people blow a .20% or above BAC?
 Recent DUI statistics released by the Tampa Police Department show that in 2016, 10.3% of the people who submitted to a breath test blew a .20 or above.
+That 10.3% of drivers would be far better off refusing to submit because, after that breath test, they are AUTOMATICALLY not eligible for the new RIDR diversion program.

 .15 BAC Means Enhanced DUI Penalties

 Florida law provides for several enhanced penalties if you blow over a .15.
-That’s right – the penalties are worse if blow over a .15 compared with just refusing the test.
+That’s right – the penalties are worse if you blow over a .15 compared with just refusing the test.

-If you look at the DUI statistics published by the FDLE for all of 2012, the average breath alcohol concentration was exactly .150 for more than 38,000 individuals that submitted to the breath tests.
+If you look at the DUI statistics published by the FDLE for all of 2012, the average breath alcohol concentration was exactly .150 for more than 38,000 individuals who submitted to the breath tests.

-In 2011 the average breath alcohol concentration was .148.
+In 2011, the average breath alcohol concentration was .148.
 And if you look at everyone who blew in all of 2012, 56% of those individuals blew over a .15.

 # of Breath Samples <0.08 g/210L